 If you are very allergic to dust, cleaning the house is probably NOT your favourite job and you wouldn’t be alone.
 No one likes vacuuming… ha ha.
 So imagine how excited I was recently when I was given a Dyson V8 to try out.
 This is a sponsored post, I did not pay for the Dyson vacuum – Thank you Dyson!
 I really love it.
 It’s fantastic for anyone with a dust allergy because it’s so cleverly designed…

-Finally this beautiful Dyson V8 emerged from its box for some proper testing a few months ago.
+When beautiful Dyson V8 emerged from its box for some proper testing I can actually say I even now enjoy hoovering.

 I’ve given it a thorough test and I LOVE it!